Andorra entry requirements for Madagascar passport holders

 Valid passport

-Your passport must be valid for the full duration of your stay in Andorra.
-Andorra does not enforce a 6-month validity rule, but airlines may still require it — check with your carrier.Required
+Your passport must be valid for the entire time you plan to stay in Andorra.
+Andorra does not enforce a 6-month validity rule, but your airline may ask for it at check-in.
+Carry a photocopy of your passport bio page separately.Required

 Return or onward ticket